5 min read

 Lastly, when it comes to topic clustering and the impact it has on SEO – don’t follow examples of others.
 What works for one site might not work on the other, so be your own content compass in this uncharted sea.

 Topic clustering is a relatively young method of planning and creating content which means that there are no rules set in stone.
-Give yourself the freedom to pioneer certain trends and set examples that others may follow in the future.
+Add this concept to your blogging strategy today, and give yourself the freedom to pioneer certain trends and set examples that others may follow in the future.
 Only then will you be able to truly redefine the way you share content with others online.

 About the author: Jessica Fender, professional writer, independent blogger and chief content officer at OnlineWritersRating.com.
 She is passionate about wise team management and self-development as a leader.
 Featured on Freelancer.com and Addicted2Success.